iomete/iom-docs/docs/user-guide/virtual-lakehouses.md

+---
+title: Virtual Lakehouses
+description: Virtual Lakehouses.
+This guide explains how to create lakehouse in IOMETE
+last_update:
+  date: 12/25/2022
+  author: Nurlan Mammadov
+---

 import Img from '@site/src/components/Img';

-# Virtual Lakehouses

----

 A virtual **lakehouse** is a cluster of compute resources that provide the required resources, such as CPU, memory to perform the querying processing.
 Table data files are stored in cloud data storage (S3) as a shared data storage that allows multiple virtual lakehouse clusters to share the same data while isolating compute.
 IOMETE uses Apache Spark as a data lakehouse query engine with ACID support

+---

 :::info
 In production environments, it is often required to isolate workloads, for example, to avoid the overhead of batch ETL jobs on ad-hoc analytical queries.
 Since data is decoupled and shared from virtual lakehouse, it enables the creation of multiple lakehouse clusters to isolate the workloads and turn on/off clusters based on requirements to save costs.
 Cluster size can be defined based on requirements and workloads.